 Horseback Riding Instructors share their passion for horses and English riding, teaching daily lessons grouped by level at the barn, riding arena, eventing course, trails, and river.
 Riding lessons comprise the basics of equitation, including tack and groom skills, walk-trot-canter and jumping skills, equine nutrition, and basic equine first aid.
 Riding Instructors are responsible for risk management while maintaining a positive, fun learning environment.
 Riding is an optional activity and only those campers who want to ride are signed up at registration for either 3 or 6 times per week.
 Riding Instructors evaluate camper skill levels and group campers in lessons for instruction.
 Riding Instructors are also responsible for feedings and all barn management tasks.
 MUST HAVE OR BE WILLING TO OBTAIN INSTRUCTION EXPERIENCE AND INDUSTRY-RECOGNIZED CERTIFICATION OR EQUIVALENT.
 HEAD OF BARN MUST BE 21 IN ADDITION.

-The Carysbrook Adventure Program (CAP) is a favorite activity of many campers as it offers a unique opportunity to try something new and, with the guidance of the CAP instructor, challenges campers to overcome their fears and push their personal limits.
-CAP includes caving, climbing and rappelling activities, both on and off camp grounds as well as the skills necessary to be successful in these activities, including basic knowledge of equipment and safety and climbing techniques.
-The CAP Instructor is responsible for: planning twice-weekly out of camp trips at sites scouted and selected prior to orientation; checking, repairing, and setting up the climbing wall; checking, maintaining, and repairing, as necessary, all climbing and caving equipment; and keeping accurate records of rope use.
+The Climbing program is a favorite activity of many campers as it offers a unique opportunity to try something new and, with the guidance of the Climbing instructor, challenges campers to overcome their fears and push their personal limits.
+The program includes climbing and rappelling activities, both on and off camp grounds as well as the skills necessary to be successful in these activities, including basic knowledge of equipment and safety and climbing techniques.
+The Climbing Instructor is responsible for: planning weekly out of camp trips at sites scouted and selected prior to orientation; setting up the climbing wall; checking, maintaining, and repairing/arranging for repair, as necessary, all climbing equipment; and keeping accurate records of rope use.
 Ability to manage time and to effectively coordinate with other staff is especially important.
 A passion for outdoor adventure and experience climbing and/or caving is required.
-THIS POSITION REQUIRES UP TO DATE TRAINING IN COMPLIANCE WITH INDUSTRY STANDARDS OR A WILLINGNESS TO COMPLETE SUCH TRAINING.
+THIS POSITION REQUIRES UP TO DATE TRAINING IN COMPLIANCE WITH INDUSTRY STANDARDS OR A WILLINGNESS TO COMPLETE SUCH TRAINING PROVIDED BY CAMP CARYSBROOK.

 The Wilderness Trip Coordinator takes the lead in planning and coordinating out of camp trips, including caving, climbing and rappelling activities, hiking, canoeing, and occasional overnights off camp grounds to some of the most beautiful corners of the New River Valley.
 The Wilderness Trip Leader is responsible for planning and logistics of daily out of camp trips to sites scouted and selected prior to orientation.
 The Wilderness Trip Coordinator liaises with the Health Care Staff, Kitchen Supervisor, Leadership Staff, and Activity specialists to manage risk and provide a rewarding off-site experience.
 The ability to manage time and to effectively communicate with both campers and other staff is especially important.
 This position requires the ability to operate a 12-passenger van, a clean driving record and a background in outdoor education/recreation or industry equivalent.